philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 document.querySelectorAll(".button")
 {% endhighlightjs %}

 Any native class inheritance in CSS must allow for dynamic inspection of the inheritance chain.
-Obviously a CSS processor can't solve this problem.
+Obviously a CSS preprocessor can't solve this problem.

 ### It Can't Account for Specificity

 Sass does its best to make all occurrences of a base class include the extending selector, but it's not magic.
 It can't account for developer error.
 Ultimately Sass produces raw CSS, so the rules that govern CSS also apply to Sass.

-Consider what happens when a less specific selector tries to extend and override a more specific selector
+Consider what happens when a selector tries to extend a selector with a higher [specificity](http://www.w3.org/TR/CSS21/cascade.html#specificity):

 {% highlightjs %}
 /* The Sass */